cbxxacademy/m2-html-table-exercises/ex1/README.md

 # Context

 The management at Rocket Elevators aims to enhance the junior full stack developer's skills by introducing raw HTML tables.
-Learning the foundational elements such as <table>, <tr>, and <td> will enable the developer to create structured data displays.
+Learning the foundational elements such as `<table>`, `<tr>`, and `<td>` will enable the developer to create structured data displays.
 They'll also explore row/column span and headers to organize complex data representation effectively.

 # Instructions

 ## Example
-Replace the < ? > by the appropriate tag name for each description, like in this example:
+Replace the `< ? >` by the appropriate tag name for each description, like in this example:

 <span style="color:red">`<?>` is a container element in HTML used to group and style other elements on a web page.</span>
 <span style="color:green">`<div>` is a container element in HTML used to group and style other elements on a web page.</span>

+## Questions

 * `<?>` The main container for the entire table.
 It holds all the table rows and columns.
 * `<?>` Optional element used to group the table header content.
 It is typically used to group header rows together.